 ICE OR HEAT

 Begin a targeted patellar tendonitis exercise program.
 For best results, make sure you address both strength and flexibility.
 Luckily you don't have to figure out which exercises to perform, our PT's have done it for you!
-Just select the exercise option below.
+Scroll down to view your exercises.

 Try to perform your exercises a few times a day.
 Slowly cycle down as the pain resolves.

 WHAT TO EXPECT

 Using these strategies you should see significant improvement within a week.

 The evidence on knee braces is mixed and should not replace exercises.
 That said, many individuals report significant pain relief when utilizing a knee brace, particularly in the immediate period after an ACL sprain.
 There are a variety of knee brace types and it is important to pick the option that best fits your needs.
 For additional guidance, please view our Best Knee Braces of 2022 Guide.

 Connecting with a joint care professional is the logical next step.
 Many individuals find this a bit daunting and delay care.
 But it is important to keep in mind that, generally speaking, the earlier treatment is initiated the more likely you are to experience a full recovery.